atomvm/AtomVM/doc/src/getting-started-guide.md

 ## Getting Started on the Raspberry Pi Pico platform

 AtomVM supports deployment of the VM and applications onto the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) platform.
-For information about supported boards, please refer to the AtomVM [Release Notes](release-notes.md).
+For information about supported boards, please refer to the AtomVM [Release Notes](./release-notes.md).

 The following instructions show you how to install the AtomVM onto one of the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) boards.

-### Requirements
+### Pico Requirements

 Deployment of AtomVM on the Raspberry Pico platform requires the following components: